kronos-here/EE769_ML_Projects/README.md

-# EE769 ML Projects
+# EE769 Machine Learning Projects

-This repository contains machine learning projects completed as part of the EE769 - Introduction to Machine Learning course at IIT Bombay.
-The projects focus on regression, classification (image and non-image), clustering, dimensionality reduction optimization and evaluation of ML models.
+This repository showcases the projects completed as part of the **EE769 - Introduction to Machine Learning** course at **IIT Bombay**.
+The projects encompass various machine learning tasks, including regression, classification (both image and non-image), clustering, dimensionality reduction, optimization, and model evaluation.

-## Projects
+## Project Folders Overview

-1. **Project 1:** Bees vs Ants Classification Using Transfer Learning
+1. **Regression Model built from scratch**
-   - Implemented transfer learning with a pre-trained ResNet model to classify images of bees and ants.
+   - **Description:** Implemented transfer learning with a pre-trained ResNet model to classify images of bees and ants.
-   - Notebook: `project_1_name.ipynb`

-2. **Project 2:** Comprehensive Classifier Testing and Parameter Optimization
+2. **Comprehensive Classifier Testing and Parameter Optimization**
-   - Compared multiple classifiers and fine-tuned hyperparameters using GridSearchCV.
+   - **Description:** Compared multiple classifiers and fine-tuned hyperparameters using GridSearchCV to identify the optimal model.
-   - Notebook: `project_2_name.ipynb`

-3. **Project 3:** [Add description of the third project here]
-   - Notebook: `project_3_name.ipynb`
+3. **Image Classifier, Clustering of Data and Data Feature Engineering
+   - 1. Bees vs Ants Image Classification Using Transfer Learning
+   - 2. K-Means Clustering of Numerical Data
+   - 3. Feature Engineering of Data using PCA
+   - 4. Feature Engineering using Kernelized PCA

 ## Requirements

+To replicate or explore these projects, ensure you have the following dependencies installed:

 - Python 3.x
-- Libraries: numpy, pandas, scikit-learn, matplotlib, pytorch
+- Libraries:
+  - numpy
+  - pandas
+  - scikit-learn
+  - matplotlib
+  - torch (PyTorch)